mmap(), mmap64(), mmap_handle()

 MAP_PHYS

 Physical memory is required.
 The filedes parameter must be NOFD.
-When you use this flag without MAP_ANON, the offset specifies the exact physical address to map (e.g., for video frame buffers), and is equivalent to opening /dev/mem.
+When you use this flag without MAP_ANON, the offset specifies the exact physical address to map (e.g., for video frame buffers).

-If you use MAP_PHYS with MAP_ANON, mmap() allocates physically contiguous memory and ignores the offset.
-You should almost always use these flags with MAP_SHARED; if you use them with MAP_PRIVATE and then fork(), then when the parent or child privatizes a page, you'll get a new physical page, and the entire range will no longer be contiguous.
+If you use MAP_PHYS with MAP_ANON, mmap*() allocates physically contiguous memory and ignores the offset.
+You should almost always use these flags with MAP_SHARED; if you use them with MAP_PRIVATE, QNX Neutrino creates a physically contiguous memory object with zero-filled pages and then privatizes it, meaning the OS creates a copy in which there's no guarantee of contiguity.

 Warning: You may run into trouble if you specifiy MAP_LAZY with MAP_PHYS because this combination requests lazy allocation of physically contiguous memory.

-• The memory manager supports a backward-compatibility mode that you can control with the b and ~b settings for procnto's -m option.
-If backward-compatibility is enabled (the default) and you specify MAP_PHYS with MAP_PRIVATE, the memory manager changes MAP_PRIVATE to MAP_SHARED.
-If backward-compatibility is disabled and you specify MAP_PHYS with MAP_PRIVATE, mmap() returns MAP_FAILED and sets errno to EINVAL.
+The memory manager supports a backward-compatibility mode that you can control with the b and ~b settings for procnto memory configuration options.
+If backward-compatibility is enabled (the default) and you specify MAP_PHYS with MAP_PRIVATE, then the memory manager changes MAP_PRIVATE to MAP_SHARED.
+If backward-compatibility is disabled and you specify MAP_PHYS with MAP_PRIVATE, then mmap*() creates a private mapping of the physical object, which means the contents of that memory are copied into newly-allocated pages.

 MAP_RENAME